gitezri/Secure-WordPress/README.md

 # WordPress Perils and Countermeasures

+WordPress is the most widely used Content Management System CMS on the today.
+It was never build with "security" or "privacy" as a required priority.
+Using this application without taking "major" countermeasures to over its innate flaws would be ludicrous.

-## Pressing Issue # 1: FTP
+## Pressing Issue # 1: Insecure FTP (File Transfer Protocol)

-WordPress sites use FTP (file transfer protocol) for all kinds of updates.
-This protocol is 100% insecure!
+The WordPress application manages udates and customization via FTP.
+This file tranfer protocol is 100% insecure!

-Typical catch 22: You need to update frequently because the software is full of holes.
+You have the typical catch 22: You need to update frequently because the software is full of holes.
 Then you use a risky protocol for those updates.

-Do not use FTP nor ProFTP.
+### Countermeasure: Do not use these applications and protocols based on them: FTP or ProFTP.

 ![FTP](https://github.com/gitezri/Secure-WordPress/blob/master/Setting-up-an-FTP-Client.png  "FTP")